TU-Berlin-DIMA/fast-interconnects/guides/setup.md

  * `powerpc64le-unknown-linux-gnu`

 We try to also support `aarch64-unknown-linux-gnu` on the Nvidia Jetson Nano platform.
-However, currently not all modules compile on Arm because the CUDA NVTX and NVML libraries are not available.
+However, we don't regularly test on Arm.
+This can lead to breakage because the CUDA NVTX and NVML libraries are not available and require custom workarounds.

 ### Interconnect Limitations